We got the question of “Is Mykonos expensive?” from our readers, so here is information on what you should expect to pay in Mykonos.

-Of all the Greek islands, Santorini and Mykonos are the two more expensive islands.
+Of all the Greek islands, Santorini and Mykonos are the two more expensive islands in Greece.
 The hotels and hostels in Mykonos run at a reasonable scale throughout the seasons, if you are trying to travel and save some money it is good to travel during off seasons – the more expensive months are in July and August.
 Though the cost of hotels might be higher during the high months the attractions always stay inexpensive.

 Just like with anything else when traveling, there are certain tricks that you can use to “hack” your way through traveling at a much cheaper rate.
 For example, in Mykonos, there are deals all the time to help travelers save money on their hotel rates, but what about everything else?
 Most of the time you can save yourself some money if you are being savvy about where you are shopping and eating.
 If you are shopping and eating at the exclusive hotels, expect you are going to pay at least a 50% increase in comparison to a local “mom and pop” shop.